TchilDill/openpile/docs/source/openpileintro.rst

 Philosophy
 ==========

-The idea behind this package is to give an overview of the philosophy behind the library, which is to provide a toolbox to academics and engineers to perform bean and pile calculations, these calculations can be as simple/generic as it gets, e.g. calculating the weight of a beam, its volume, or perform more advanced calculations with 1D Finite Element Method.
+these calculations can be as simple/generic as it gets, e.g. calculating the weight of a beam, its volume, or perform more advanced calculations with 1D Finite Element Method.

 Overall structure/principle
 ===========================